learning-zone/angular-basics/README.md

 * Attribute directives
 * Custom Directive

+**Structural Directives**
-**Structural Directives**: Structural Directives are directives which change the structure of the DOM by adding or removing elements.
+Structural Directives are directives which change the structure of the DOM by adding or removing elements.
 There are three built in structural directives, `NgIf`, `NgFor` and `NgSwitch`.

 Example: Structural Directives
 ```html